2012 Pacific typhoon season: Tropical Storm Doksuri (Dindo)

 On June 25, the JMA started to monitor a tropical depression that had developed, within the monsoon trough about 1585 km to the southeast of Manila, Philippines.
 During that day the depression moved north-westwards and consolidated further before during the next day, PAGASA started to monitor it as Tropical Depression Dindo.
 Later that day, the JMA upgraded the system to a tropical storm and named it Doksuri, and the JTWC upgraded Doksuri to a tropical depression.
 Late on the same day, the JTWC upgraded Doksuri to a tropical storm.
 On June 27, Doksuri's low-level circulation center became exposed due to moderate easterly wind shear.
 On June 28, the JTWC downgraded Doksuri to a tropical depression, as the system's exposed circulation center began to undergo an unusual circulation center replacement cycle, which involves a circulation center to be replaced by another new circulation center.
 Late on June 29, Doksuri made landfall over Nanshui, Zhuhai, Guangdong, China.
 During June 30, the JMA reported that Doksuri had weakened into a tropical depression, before reporting that the depression had dissipated later that day.
 In Macau, the storm caused minor roof damage.

 Severe Tropical Storm Khanun (Enteng)

+On July 14, the JTWC reported that a tropical disturbance had formed to the north-northeast of Guam.
+As the low's convection started to organize, the JMA to upgraded the system to a tropical depression late on the same day.
+Early on the next day, the JTWC issued a TCFA on the system, and it upgraded the system to a tropical depression later that day.
+On July 16, the JMA upgraded the system to a tropical storm and named it Khanun.
+Later on the same day, the JTWC upgraded Khanun to a tropical storm; also, the PAGASA named it Enteng as the system briefly passed the corner of the Philippine Area of Responsibility.
+Late on July 17, the JMA upgraded Khanun to a severe tropical storm.
+On July 18, the JMA downgraded Khanun to a tropical storm, before the system passed over Jeju.
+Khanun weakened into a tropical depression near the Korean Demilitarized Zone early on July 19, and it became post-tropical late on the same day.